ppy/osu-wiki/news/2024/2024-11-17-monthly-beatmapping-contest-november-2024.md

 **All hyperdashes must be followed by a standstill.**

-For extra clarity, this means the two notes after a hyperdash must have the same `x` coordinate.
+For extra clarity, this means the two notes after a hyperdash must be possible to catch without any movement.
 (And if you make a map without hyperdashes, don't expect to receive high scores from judges!)

 ### Songs